caltechlibrary/cait/README.md

 ```
     ./bin/cait archivesspace export # this takes a while
-    ./bin/caitpage # this is faster
+    ./bin/genpages # this is faster
 ```

 Assuming the default settings you'll see new webpages in your local *htdocs* directory.

-### _caitindexer_
+### _indexpages_

 This command creates [bleve](http://blevesearch.com) indexes for use by _caitserver_.

-Current _caitindexer_ operates on JSON content exported with _cait_.
+Current _indexpages_ operates on JSON content exported with _cait_.
 It expects a specific directory structure with each individual JSON blob named after its numeric ID and the extension .json.
-E.g. data/repositories/2/accession/1.json would correspond to accession id 1 for repository 2.
+E.g. htdocs/repositories/2/accession/1.json would correspond to accession id 1 for repository 2.

-_caitindexer_ depends on four environment variables
+_indexpages_ depends on four environment variables

-+ CAIT_DATASET, the root directory where the JSON blobs are saved
++ CAIT_HTDOCS, the root directory where the JSON blobs and HTML files are saved
-+ CAIT_BLEVE_INDEX, the name of the Bleve index (created or maintained)
++ CAIT_HTDOCS_INDEX, the name of the Bleve index (created or maintained)
-+ CAIT_BLEVE_MAPPING, the name of the Bleve map file (assuming you're not using the default mapping)

 ### _caitserver_